ptqa/chef-scollector/README.md

 ### default

-Includes the `golang::packages` and `scollector::configure` recipes by default.
+Includes the `scollector::install` and `scollector::configure`.

+### install
+Detects OS and arch, then installs proper binary or builds from source.

 ### configure